 CID connects and strengthens a dynamic network of international NGOs and their partners by creating opportunities for organisations to come together for training, debates, analysis and events.

 By encouraging collaboration, we increase the ability of development organisations to increase their impact, and build a world free from extreme poverty and injustice.

 We do this on behalf of and with the support of our members, and also with support from the government, the New Zealand public and business.

-Today CID represents more than 45 members, ranging from small community-based organisations to large international NGOs, as well as Associate members in business, academic institutions, research organisations and social enterprises.
+Today CID represents more than 70 members, ranging from small community-based organisations to large international NGOs, as well as Affiliate members in business, academic institutions, research organisations and social enterprises.

 CID is governed by a board made up of member organisations.

-We also provide surveys, analysis and discussion documents on development and the New Zealand sector.
+We also provide surveys, analysis and discussion documents on development and the development New Zealand sector.